"April is the cruelest month."

 At least that's what T.S.
 Eliot said when he penned "The Waste Land" all the way back in 1922.
 Maybe the guy wasn't a fan of rain.
 Or spring.
 Perhaps the old fella just didn't like paying taxes.
 Or maybe Eliot had his finger on the pulse of something more sinister that tends to rear its head this time of year.

-It wasn't long after the Boston marathon bombings that conspiracy theorists noted that the brutal explosions that killed three people and injured another 264 went off just a few days before the 18th anniversary of the Oklahoma City blasts that killed 168 and injured 500.
-In the latter attack, bomber Timothy McVeigh said he targeted the Albert P. Murrah federal building for the 1995 bombing as payback for the law enforcement raid on David Koresh's Branch Davidian compound in Waco, Texas, on the same day two years earlier [sources: Reuters, Grinberg].
+It wasn't long after the 2013 Boston Marathon bombings that conspiracy theorists noted that the brutal explosions went off just a few days before the 18th anniversary of the 1995 bombing in Oklahoma City.
+In that attack, which killed 168 and injured 500, convicted bomber Timothy McVeigh said he targeted the Albert P. Murrah federal building as payback for the law enforcement raid on David Koresh's Branch Davidian compound in Waco, Texas, exactly two years earlier [sources: Reuters, Grinberg].

 That's not to mention a slew of other acts of widespread violence that have made April a bloody month, including shootings at Columbine High School in Colorado in 1999 and Virginia Tech University in 2007.
 Those two events alone left 45 dead and another 38 injured.
-Meanwhile, U.S. civil rights leader Martin Luther King Jr. was gunned down in a Memphis hotel room on a hot April night in 1968, setting off riots across the country that would go on for days [sources: Reuters, Grinberg].
+Meanwhile, U.S. civil rights leader Martin Luther King Jr. was gunned down outside a Memphis hotel room on April 4, 1968, setting off riots across the country that would go on for days [sources: Reuters, Grinberg].

 So what exactly is it about April that makes the world's terrorist element spring into action?